bright/bright.github.io/_posts/2015-03-24-ios-layouts-for-web-developers-2-control-positioning.md

 > CSS media queries based on screen size <—> partially covered by Adaptive UI trait collection

 Next time in the series - [more about CSS equivalents in iOS (or lack of such)](/ios-layouts-for-web-developers-3-managing-appearance).

+*This article is available at [a new location](https://brightinventions.pl/blog/ios-layouts-for-web-developers-2-control-positioning)*